aaronpan-eng/stereo-pipeline/README.md

 # Stereo Pipeline

+(WORK IN PROGRESS!!)
 ROS2-based stereo visual odometry and depth estimation pipline.
 Mainly for use in NeuFieldRobotics Lab.

 ## Overview
 Todo